geoffsmith82/DelphiIntuitAccess/README.md

   The sample does not include the class that handles the PDF Decoding, as it needs QuickPDF and the PDF format that it decodes is particular to my customer.

-This project wont compile by itself.
-There is a object called TPDFInvoice that is not included.
-All the code referencing this can be commented out however and you should still be able to get the sample to work.
+The code takes a list of Pdf files and looks for a json file of the same as a pdf file.
+It reads this information in ready for creating the actual invoice in Quickbooks.

 ## What does this example show
   - Initial OAuth2 Authentication flow with web browser.
+	- Uses the new TEdgeBrowser component in recent versions of delphi.
+Make sure you have ```WebView2Loader.dll``` in the same directory as the executable file
-  - OAuth2 Authentication using stored refresh_token.
+  - OAuth2 Authentication using stored refresh_token that are encrypted using Windows Encryption API's.
+  - Listing Quickbooks Customers
-  - Listing Quickbooks customers
+  - Listing Quickbooks Invoices
-  - Listing Quickbooks invoices
+  - Listing Quickbooks Suppliers
   - Attaching and uploading a file to an invoice in Quickbooks
   - Uploading Invoice data

 ## What you need to do to get this to work
   - rename secrets.example.pas to secrets.pas
   - update constants with your correct values
+  - You will need a ClientID and ClientSecret from Intuit.
+See [Intuit Dashboard](https://developer.intuit.com/app/developer/dashboard)